Download the Current By-Laws Here

 Section 2.2.7.
 Political Activity

-No part of the activities of the Conference shall consist of participating in any political campaign on behalf of any candidate for public office.
+No part of the activities of the Conference shall consist of participating in any

 ARTICLE III – GOVERNANCE AND ADMINISTRATION